Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • The organisation is equipped to provide support through such government initiatives as Fit for Work and Access to Work to ensure people who experience mental ill-health can continue to work successfully.

-Step 8 – Going further
+Step 8 – Go further

 • Staff consultations/surveys take place to seek information on the mental health and wellbeing of staff and also cover working conditions, communication, work-life balance, staff support and work-related or other causes of stress, with action plans drawn up to address major issues.